LC-Linkous/tinySA_python/README.md

         * [main.c][https://github.com/erikkaashoek/tinySA/blob/434126dcc6eed40e4e9ba3d7ef67e17e0370c38f/main.c]

-## Publications and Integration
-This API was written to support the work in:

-L. Linkous, E. Karincic, M. Suche and E. Topsakal, "Reinforcement Learning Controlled Mechanically Reconfigurable Antennas," 2025 United States National Committee of URSI National Radio Science Meeting (USNC-URSI NRSM), Boulder, CO, USA, 2025

-Other publications featuring the code in this repo will be added as they become public.

 ## Licensing

-The code in this repository has been released under GPL-2.0 for lack of better idea right now (and to have something in place rather than nothing).
+The code in this repository has been released under GPL-2.0 for right now (and to have something in place rather than nothing).
 This licensing does NOT take priority over the official releases and the decisions of the tinySA team.
 This licensing does NOT take priority for any of their products, including the devices that can be used with this software.

 This software is released AS-IS, meaning that there may be bugs (especially as it is under development).

 This software is UNOFFICIAL, meaning that the tinySA team does not offer tech support for it, does not maintain it, and has no responsibility for any of the contents.